owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 title: Chrome, the eye of the cloud - Computer vision with deep learning and only 2Gb of RAM
 ---

 **TL;DR:** Thank you for passing by.
 This article is, as usual, geek oriented.
-However if you are not a geek, and/or you are in a hurry, you can jump to the conclusion: _[Any real application?](#any-real-application)_
+However, if you are not a geek, and/or you are in a hurry, you can jump to the conclusion: _[Any real application?](#any-real-application)_

 During the month of may, I have had the chance to attend to the Google Next event in London and the dotAI in Paris.
 In both conferences I learned a lot about machine learning.